WELCOME TO OPIRG KINGSTON.

 OUR MANDATE

-OPIRG Kingston has initiated and supported numerous social justice initiatives over the years, like Kingston’s Queer Film Festival Reelout; The People’s History Project, a collection of local activist work; and Roots and Wings, a local group for racialized youth – just to name a few
+OPIRG Kingston has initiated and supported numerous social justice initiatives over the years, like Kingston’s Queer Film Festival Reelout; The People’s History Project, a collection of local stories about oppression and resistance; and Roots and Wings, a local group for racialized youth – just to name a few

 WHAT WE DO